Seanld/freerice-bot/README.md

 Automatically answers simple math questions on [Freerice](https://freerice.com/), via NodeJS and Puppeteer, which means it can run in the background without needing a graphical display.

-Handles the following edge cases:
-* Age verification screen

 Roadmap:
+* ✔ Automatically handle the age verification screen
-* Simulate a real person going to bed (sleep within a window of time)
+* ⌛ Simulate a real person going to bed (sleep within a window of time)
-* Simulate mouse movements for clicking for authenticity
+* ⌛ Simulate mouse movements for clicking for authenticity
-* More organic randomized click timeouts
+* ⌛ More organic randomized click timeouts
-* Output from the internal browser console, out to the terminal
+* ⌛ Output from the internal browser console, out to the terminal

 ## Running It